ucam-department-of-psychiatry/crate/docs/source/installation/database_drivers.rst

 Recommended database drivers
 ----------------------------

+If you have installed CRATE using the Docker-based installer, the recommended database drives are automatically included.

 CRATE needs to talk to several databases, potentially of several types (e.g. an `SQL Server`_ source and a MySQL_ destination), and from several operating systems (e.g. if it runs on Windows or Linux).
 It’s therefore important to be